haxiomic/gltoolbox/NOTES.md

 Textures
-- Perhaps a texture object should exist that contains the texture buffer
+- Perhaps a texture object should exist that contains the texture buffer -> do away with TextureFactory

 RenderTarget
 - Rather than using a texture factory, some sort of texture object should be used, we can then generate new texture from properties

+Shader creation in GLTools.hx

 Resample needs a rework and support for upsampling